 The outsourcing option is your best bet.
 While you might be reluctant to shell out that cash right now, use your calculations to steer your decision.

 While this isn’t necessarily about choosing the cheapest option, you have to consider what sort of toll DIY will take on your bottom line.
 By outsourcing to a reliable WordPress website maintenance provider like WP Buffs, you get to take all of that responsibility off of your plate while capping your website maintenance costs each month.
 It’s the most cost-effective way to do this.
+Or if you need it, here’s a solid list of maintenance service providers for WordPress.

 Want to give your feedback or join the conversation?
 Add your comments 🐦 on Twitter.